parikshitgurjar/Project-11-WebHosting-WebPage/Readme.md

 ***

 ### <b>Time Taken To Complete This Project : 3 days </b>
-<br/> (it includes not only Project but also the time taken in understanding the Concepts of Tailwind CSS)
+<br/> (total time taken includes not only the Project but also the time taken in understanding the Concepts of Tailwind CSS)

 ***